 Chimney breasts and fireplaces

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes No significant defects evident.

 Internal decorations

 Repair category 2

-Notes Decorative finishes are worn and an incoming occupier can redecorate to their own personal taste.
+Notes Decorative finishes are worn and deteriorated and an incoming occupier can redecorate to their own personal taste.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes Not Applicable.

 Electricity

 Repair category 2

-Notes The electrical installation appears dated including older sockets and switches.
-A fusebox is in place.
+Notes The electrical installation is dated including an older fuse box.
+There is taped wiring in the kitchen.
 An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Ø Gas
+Gas

 Repair category -

 Notes Not applicable.